-We recommend that you brush at least twice a day – ideally, you should brush after each meal.
-Keeping a toothbrush and toothpaste in your purse, workbag, or backpack is a good idea if you are on the go.
+We recommend that you brush at least twice a day.
+Ideally, however, you should brush after each meal.
+Keeping a toothbrush and toothpaste in your purse, workbag, or backpack is a good idea if you are frequently on the go.
 It is especially important to brush before going to bed.

 We also recommend that you:

 - Use a fluoridated toothpaste.

 - Use an ADA-recommended toothbrush.
-If possible, use an electric toothbrush; they are more effective at controlling plaque than manual brushes.
+If possible, use an electric toothbrush, which is more effective at controlling plaque than manual brushes.
 If you are using a manual brush, use a soft-bristled brush with a small head.

 - Start brushing from a specific location.
 You should brush for 2-4 minutes.

 - Use a good technique.
 Our dentist and hygienist will be happy to demonstrate proper brushing technique for you.

 Flossing Your Teeth

-Flossing cleans the surfaces of your teeth that a toothbrush cannot reach, and is effective at breaking off plaque and bacteria that accumulate below the gum line.
+Flossing cleans the surfaces of your teeth that a toothbrush cannot reach, and it is effective at breaking off plaque and bacteria that accumulate below the gumline.
 When you floss, we recommend that you:

 - Use a piece of dental floss that is about two feet long.